 Q: How have the awards and accolades helped you increase your paintings?

-If you move: Sean Sherman will visit Zingerman’s Cornman Farms in Dexter on August 6 for a discussion and cookbook signing ($50) and Miss Kim in Ann Arbor on August 7 multi-course dinner ($120) showcasing indigenous delicacies.
+If you move: Sean Sherman will visit Zingerman’s Cornman Farms in Dexter on August 6 for a discussion and cookbook signing ($50) and Miss Kim in Ann Arbor on August 7 for a multi-course dinner ($120) showcasing indigenous delicacies.
 Tickets for the dinner are bought out; however,r a waitlist is a